benlowry/hnsubmitterstats/README.md

 ![User history](http://i.imgur.com/gx9WEAw.png)

 ##### License
-HNSubmitterStats is licensed under the MIT license.
+HN Submitter Stats is licensed under the MIT license.
 Certain portions may come from 3rd parties and carry their own licensing terms and are referenced where applicable.